Colorado Convention Center: Bellco Theatre

 The Bellco Theatre (formerly the Wells Fargo Theatre and The Lecture Hall) is an indoor amphitheatre located in the rear of the Colorado Convention Center.
 The venue opened March 1, 2005, with its first event by Ron White on March 5, 2005.
 The amphitheater was a part of the convention center's 2004 expansion plan.
 Originally known as The Lecture Hall, the venue was renamed in 2007 after banking and financial services company Wells Fargo.
 The bank purchased naming rights in September 2006 for nearly US$3 million, for a five-year period; beginning January 1, 2007.
 Beginning November 29, 2012, it was renamed from Wells Fargo Theatre after Bellco Credit Union, one of the largest credit unions in Colorado, purchased the naming rights in 2012.

 Initially, the owner of the Paramount Theatre protested construction of the venue (along with the City Lights Pavilion) as he believed it would draw business away from the historic landmark.
-Since its opening, the venue has become one of the busiest mid-sized concert venues in Metro Denver, alongside the Fillmore Auditorium and 1stBank Center.
+Since its opening, the venue has become one of the busiest mid-sized concert venues in Metro Denver, alongside the Fillmore Auditorium.
 It is primarily used for concerts desiring an "intimate" setting.
 The venue was named one of the "Top 100 Worldwide Theatres" by Pollstar in 2007 and 2011.
 The sculpture Indeterminate Line (2004) by Bernar Venet is located in front of the theatre.